Navigating the Transition From College to Corporate America: Dorian's Journey from an HBCU to Schwab

 Client Service Opportunities

-- Client Banking Services Representative 2022-77655 Client Service Westlake, Texas
+- Sr. Team Manager, Client Banking Services 2022-81097 Customer Service / Client Service Westlake, Texas

-- Service Relationship Manager, Advisor Family Office 2022-77727 Client Service Phoenix, Arizona, Westlake, Texas, Orlando, Florida
+- Associate, AS Client Reporting Service 2022-83514 Customer Service / Client Service Phoenix, Arizona, Orlando, Florida